Office of Access and Opportunity

 The Cabinet Relations team is an integral part of the Governor’s Office that helps to implement the priorities of the Governor, Lt.
 Governor, and Secretariats to improve services for the citizens of the Commonwealth.
 The Cabinet Relations team works alongside secretariats to help develop policy, improve business processes, support strategic operations, manage performance goals, and to research best-practices and innovation in government

 As a member of the Cabinet Relations team, the Strategic Operations Fellow works with senior members of the team to support cabinet secretaries and agency heads on complex operational and service delivery challenges.

 The Governor’s Press Office serves as the liaison between the Governor’s Office and the media.
 The communications team is responsible for distributing press releases and media advisories, fielding all media inquiries from reporters and is instrumental in the day to day of both the Governor and Lt.
 Governor.
 The office plays a vital role in crafting and disseminating the Administration’s messaging and developing its communication strategy.

-The Office of Community Affairs is the link between the Office of the Governor and the public, seeking to foster communication and relationships across the Commonwealth.
-Community Affairs is in constant communication with community organizations, law enforcement and non-profit and private organizations with the mission of hearing their opinions and connecting the citizens of the Commonwealth to resources and information within the administration.
+The Office of Community Affairs is the link between the Office of the Governor and the public which fosters relationships across the Commonwealth.
+Community Affairs is in constant communication with community organizations, law enforcement, and non-profit and private organizations with the mission of hearing their opinions and connecting the citizens of the Commonwealth to resources and information from the administration.

-Interns can expect a hands-on internship, building relationships with public officials within the state to achieve the common goal of serving the citizen and making sure that everyone’s voice is heard by the Governor’s Office.
+Interns can expect a hands-on internship focused on building relationships with public officials to achieve the common goal of serving citizens and making sure that everyone’s voice is heard by the Governor’s Office.